nazarovn/ab-tester/README.md

 # ab-tester

-Html page with Privacy Policy for mobile game "A/B tester".
+HTML-page with privacy policy for mobile game "A/B tester".